 The fight that makes sense for a multitude of reasons is a rematch with Eddie Alvarez.

 When Alvarez and Poirier first met at UFC 211 in May last year, the fight came to a disappointing end when Alvarez crashed an ‘illegal’ knee into Poirier’s head while he was grounded.
 The fight was ruled a no-contest as Herb Dean believed that the strike was ‘unintentional.’

 It was an unfortunate ending to what was one of the most spectacular rounds (and fights) of 2017.
 During the second round, Poirier stunned Alvarez with some heavy punches and continued to hunt for the finish, but a resilient Alvarez turned the tide with some notable strikes of his own.

 After the fight, Alvarez indicated on Twitter that he would be open to a rematch with Poirier.
 However, Poirier was left in the dust as Alvarez moved forward to score a coaching role on The Ultimate Fighter Season 26 and an eventual bout with Gaethje.
-After defeating Gaethje at UFC 218, Alvarez explained that fighting Poirier would be the ‘silliest thing he could do,’ and that “it would be silly for me to go backwards and look at that guy.”
-Alvarez, who has one fight remaining on his contract, also proclaimed that he deserves a ‘mega-fight.’
+After defeating Gaethje at UFC 218, Alvarez explained that fighting Poirier would be the ‘silliest thing he could do,’ and that “it would be silly for me to go backward and look at that guy.”
+Alvarez, who has one fight remaining on his contract, has also proclaimed that he deserves a ‘mega-fight.’